speedie1337/spmenu/README.md

   due to the original implementation using XEmbed.
 If the embed argument is passed it will simply be ignored and the window will be layered as normal.
 - `--monitor` argument
+  - Possible under Wayland, but not really useful.
+- `--vertical-padding` and `--horizontal-padding` arguments
+  - Not possible under Wayland due to layer_shell not supporting it.
 - Window borders
 - Pasting